grafana/writers-toolkit/docs/sources/structure/topic-types/task/index.md

 - **Stem sentence:** The stem sentence introduces the steps.

-  Use the following convention when you write a stem sentence: To [name of task], follow these steps:
+  Use the following convention when you write a stem sentence: To _`<NAME OF TASK>`_, follow these steps:
   For example: To create a dashboard, follow these steps:

   For more information about stem sentences, refer to [Procedures](https://developers.google.com/style/procedures) in the [Google developer documentation style guide](https://developers.google.com/style).